diktomat/AdventOfCode/2022/README.md

 11. Raku (Perl 6). `grammar` looks nice.
 12. Swift.
 Kinda torn on this one.
 13. Haskell.
 GHC warns when using tabs, wtf?
+14. Nim.
+Compiled and statically-typed Python: Nice.
+Not allowing tabs for indention: Not nice.